-You can easily remove and replace the keyboard at home without taking your laptop to a repair shop.
+You can easily remove and replace it at home yourself.

-First of all, turn off the laptop, unplug the power adapter and remove the battery.
+First of all, turn off the computer, unplug the power adapter and remove the battery.

 Turn the laptop upside down and remove two screws securing the keyboard.

-On a ThinkPad T30 laptop both keyboard screws are marked with two small triangles as you can see on the picture below.
+On a ThinkPad T30 both screws are marked with two small triangles as you can see on the picture below.

-On some other ThinkPad laptops keyboard screws are marked with a small keyboard.
+On some other models the screws are marked with a small keyboard print.

-Turn the laptop over again.
-Insert a small flathead screwdriver between the keyboard and palm rest and carefully lift up the keyboard.
+Insert a small flathead screwdriver between the keyboard and palm rest and carefully lift it up.